 Setting up the router

-Configuring the Archer C2300 is very easy thanks to the relatively simple setup wizard.
+Configuring the Archer C2300 is very easy with the included setup wizard.
 We recommend using a computer to setup the router as the Unifi option is not visible if you use the TP-Link Tether app.

 Simply connect to the WiFi of the router and navigate to tplinkwifi.net.
-The default WiFi name is below the router.
+The default WiFi name and password is labeled below the router.
 The setup wizard will be asking you several questions to complete the setup process.
 It takes us around 8 minutes to get the wireless router up and running.

 TP-Link Archer C2300 is fully compatible with TM Unifi with HyppTV working perfectly.
 It is also compatible with Maxis Fibre and TIME Fiber.
 Fear not, click here for out guide on how to configure TP-Link Unifi routers for you.